 What is it?

 Every year, the U.S. Federal Government allocates $500 billion for contracts.
-About 8% of these contracts are exclusively set aside for veteran-owned small businesses (VOSB) and service-disabled veteran-owned small businesses (SDVOSB).
+They also have the goal of spending 3% of this sum on service-disabled veteran-owned small businesses (SDVOSB).
 When opportunities designated to these set-asides are posted, you will get moved to the front of the line for bidding.

-If you are a veteran business owner, registering in the Vendor Information Pages (VIP) is the best thing you can do if you plan to pursue government contracts.
+If you are a veteran business owner, registering in the Vendor Information Pages (VIP) is one of the best investments you can make.

 VetBiz, CVE, VOSB, SDVOSB: What are they?